Reviews You Can Rely On

 Credit: Jon Oleson

-The Wigwam Hiking Outdoor Pro is a burly synthetic model that continues to perform after years as well.
+The Wigwam Hiking Outdoor Pro is a burly synthetic model that continues to perform after years of use.
 After 600 miles, it has compacted a bit but continues to go strong.
-While the Darn Tough varieties show large amounts of pilling after this time, the Wigwam sock has little to note.
-After years of testing this sock, we can confidently say it is highly durable.
+While the Darn Tough varieties show large amounts of pilling after this time, the Wigwam sock shows little to note.
+After years of field testing this sock, we can confidently say it is highly durable.

 How should you wash your socks?
 Turn them inside out, machine wash on a gentle setting in cool or warm water using mild soap, and air dry or tumble dry low.